Brexit and medical devices: what happens next?

 - A blending with an ‘importer’ role, making the RP responsible for placing the medical device into the British market

-Brexit will undeniably bring changes to how medical devices are regulated and brought to market in the UK.
+Now that the UK has officially left the European Union, there are undeniable changes to how medical devices are regulated and brought to market in the UK.

 New legislation and conformity marking stand out as the major developments for a post-EU medical device operation, but it’s likely that at least some core elements of EU medical device compliance will remain valid and applicable in the UK going forward.